UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 Each helix has two "rows" of offsets.
 The top row always contains the strand whose 3' end is to the right of its 5' end; this strand is a "forward" strand.
 If there is another strand occupying some of the same offsets, it must be oriented in the opposite direction, i.e., its 3' end is to the left, a so-called "reverse" strand, and it will be drawn in the second row of the helix's offsets.

 For now, just understand that moving to the right in the main view moves "into the screen" in the side view.
-Thus we can think of these as two 2D projections of the 3D space in which helices live.
+Thus we can think of these as two 2D [projections](https://en.wikipedia.org/wiki/3D_projection) of the 3D space in which helices live.
 The side view shows the *x*-*y* plane (where moving in the *x* and/or *y* direction moves us between helices) and the main view shows "something like" the *y*-*z* plane (where moving in the *z* direction moves between DNA bases within a helix).
-The reason for the quotes around "something like" is that we actually will show every helix in the main view, even those with overlapping *x*-coordinates, so the main view is not formally a projection.
-See the [documentation](../README.md) for an explanation of how the main view decides helix positions in the main view.
+The reason for the quotes around "something like" is that we actually will show every helix in the main view, even those with overlapping *x*-coordinates, so the main view is not formally a [linear projection](https://en.wikipedia.org/wiki/Projection_(linear_algebra)).
+See the [documentation](../README.md) for an explanation of how scadnano chooses helix positions in the main view.

 Each helix has given an integer *index*, starting at 0 in the order you create them.
-If a helix is deleted, all larger indices are decremented to ensure that they are numbered 0, ..., *h* - 1, where *h* is the number of helices.
+The helix indices can be any integers, but they must be unique to a helix.
 By default, helices are drawn in the main view from top to bottom in order of their index, but this can be changed with a property called *helices_view_order* in the scripting library.
 It is [currently unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/36) to change the indices of existing helices or to edit *helices_view_order* directly in the web interface (the Python scripting library is needed, or direct editing of the `.dna` file), but these edits will be supported soon.

 For now, we just have to be careful to add helices in the order we want them to appear in the main view.
 In both the main view and side view, we'd like them to appear 0,1,...,23 in order from top to bottom, so zoom out in the side view, and click in the side view to create 23 more helices below the first.
 If you mess up and click somewhere incorrectly, you can press Ctrl+Z to undo the last action (and Ctrl+Shift+Z to redo):